Kucoin/kucoin-api-docs/source/localizable/index.html.md

 A trade occurred between two orders.
 The aggressor or taker order is the one executing immediately after being received and the maker order is a resting order on the book.
 The side field indicates the maker order side.
 If the side is sell this indicates the maker was a sell order and the match is considered an up-tick.
 A buy side match is a down-tick.

+<aside class="notice">Before entering the orderbook, the iceberg or hidden order is the same as the ordinary order when it is matched as taker(it has a takerOrderId).</aside>

 <aside class="spacer4"></aside>
 <aside class="spacer2"></aside>